 What happens when one of the most legendary minds in tech delves deep into the real workings of modern AI?
 A 2-hour long masterclass that you don’t want to miss.
-Bret Taylor unpacks why AI is transforming software engineering forever, how founders can survive acquisition (he's done it twice), and why the true bottlenecks in AI aren't what most think.
-Drawing on experiences, he explains why the next phase of AI won't just be about better models—but about entirely new ways we'll work with them.
-Br...
+Bret Taylor, current chairman of OpenAI, unpacks why AI is transforming software engineering forever, how founders can survive acquisition (he’s done it twice), and why the true bottlenecks in AI aren’t what most think.
+Drawing on his extensive experiences at Facebook, Google, Twitter and more, he explains why the next phase of AI won’t...

 Pierre Poilievre, leader of Canada’s Conservative Party, reveals a roadmap for restoring opportunity and unity across the country.
 From unleashing innovation by cutting red tape, to reigniting upward mobility and building a powerhouse economy, Poilievre’s message goes beyond borders.
 If you care about restoring opportunity, strengthening democracy, and securing a brighter future for North America, listen closely—Canada’s solutions might just inspire America’s renewal.
 TRANSCRIPT EN: https://fs.b...